Quick Ratio: Definition

-Quick ratio or acid test ratio is the ratio of quick assets to all current liabilities.
-Quick assets for this purpose include cash, marketable securities and good debtors only.
-In other words, prepaid expenses and inventories are not included in quick assets because there may be a doubt in quick liquidity of inventory.
+Quick assets for this purpose include cash, marketable securities, and good debtors only.
+In other words, prepaid expenses and inventories are not included in quick assets because there may be doubts about the quick liquidity of inventory.

-Quick ratio (Acid-test ratio) ratio is a more rigorous test of a firm’s ability to pay its obligations.
-The quick ratio takes into account the fact that some accounts classified as current assets are less liquid than others.
-Current Assets often include slow-moving inventory items and other items which are not very liquid.
+It considers the fact that some accounts classified as current assets are less liquid than others.
+As a case in point, current assets often include slow-moving inventory items and other items which are not very liquid.

-Quick ratio or Acid-test ratio is a more conservative measure as it relates to the “pool” of cash and immediate cash inflows to immediate cash outflows.
-The old rule of thumb here was that a quick ratio of at least 1:1 would keep the creditors happy.
-A low ratio could indicate possible difficulties in the payment of bills.
+The quick ratio is a conservative measure because it relates to the “pool” of cash and the connection between immediate cash inflows to immediate cash outflows.
+The old rule of thumb here was that a quick ratio of at least 1:1 would keep creditors happy.

 - Cash: $90,000